dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *This example has no errors because the only variable used in the body, `a`, is defined consistently by all cases.*

+It is a compile-time error to assign to a variable declared by a case in that case's guard expression. *This helps avoid users running into the confusing behavior where the body sees a different variable than the guard when cases share a body.
+We make this an error even when the body only has a single case to keep the rule simpler for users to understand.
+This is similar to the restriction that you can't assign to the variable introduced by an initializing formal inside the initializer list.*

-At runtime, we initialize all of the consistent variables in the body of the case with the values of the corresponding case variables from the matched case.
+At runtime, we initialize all of the shared variables in the body of the case with the values of the corresponding case variables from the matched case.

 ### Type promotion